Rotorflush Filters Ltd has over 20 years’ experience of self-cleaning filter invention and innovation.

 Jim Hosford is the company founder, Managing Director and inventor of the Patented Rotorflush self-cleaning filter.
 We have been manufacturing self-cleaning filters since the invention of the first Rotorflush.
 We are continually adding to our products and refining our designs through filter invention and innovation.

-We are continually adding to our products and refining our design of filter – innovation and invention.
 In the UK many water companies specify Rotorflush filter pumps with self-cleaning intakes for water treatment applications.

 Several forward thinking manufacturers of water monitoring equipment recommend Rotorflush to protect their products.
 Our innovative filters are now sold all over the world across many industry sectors.